quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ### 4. Hybrid heat in industry

-It is now possible to convert excess electricity into heat for industry resulting in a decrease in demand for gas and hydrogen.
-These electric boilers can be used next to baseload boilers that were already modelled.
-With these newly implemented boilers you can prevent that the electric boilers run on electriciy produced by gas plants since the boilers only use excess electricity.
+It is now possible to combine gas and hydrogen burners in the industry sector with power-to-heat boilers, which reduce demand for gas and hydrogen during periods of excess electricity production.
+As opposed to regular (baseload) electric boilers, this new option allows users to prevent that electric boilers run on electriciy produced by gas or hydrogen plants.
 The calculation is done on an hourly basis; the resulting gas and hydrogen demand profiles are therefore dependent on available surpluses.
 Hybrid heat is available in the following sectors: chemical industry, refineries, food industry and paper industry.

 [Discover the impact of hybrid heat in industry here!][hybrid heat slide]